Finding a Top Financial Advisor Firm in Virginia

 Wilbanks, Smith & Thomas Asset Management, LLC has a minimum investment amount of $1 million, though it does reserve the right to waive this stipulation.
 The fee-only firm evidently does this relatively often, as it currently works with far more non-high-net-worth clients than high-net-worth individuals.
 The firm, which is based in Norfolk, also has advisory relationships with financial institutions, retirement plans, estates, trusts, charitable organizations, foundations, businesses and pension and profit-sharing plans.

 The advisors at this firm have a number of certifications.
-This includes seven chartered financial analysts (CFAs), two certified financial planners (CFPs), one certified public accountant (CPA), one accredited investment fiduciary (AIF), one chartered alternative investment analyst (CAIA), one certified investment management analyst (CIMA) and one chartered market technician (CMT).
+This includes 10 chartered financial analysts (CFAs), four certified financial planners (CFPs), one certified public accountant (CPA), one accredited investment fiduciary (AIF), one chartered alternative investment analyst (CAIA) and one certified investment management analyst (CIMA).

 Wilbanks, Smith & Thomas Asset Management, LLC Background